The Lateran Center

 The first major initiative of the Lateran Center for Catholic Identity was the renovation and rededication of Saint Joseph’s Oratory.
 The Oratory, located in the heart of campus, is now a chapel of perpetual Eucharistic adoration.
 This inaugural initiative was undertaken to demonstrate how the Lateran Center is rooted in prayer and adoration of the Lord Jesus.

 The next major focus of the Lateran Center for Catholic Identity is the establishment of a residential discernment program for undergraduate men considering a call to the priesthood and/or the consecrated life.
 The discernment program is being very well received by vocation recruiters, the bishop of Buffalo, and the Franciscan Friars.

 The program is flexible enough to incorporate a typical college experience complete with diversity of study and activity, while supported by a life of common prayer, program, and direction.
 The university has already recruited students for this program that will launch in the fall of 2016.

 The Lateran Center has developed a strategic relationship with Christ the King Seminary in East Aurora, N.Y., which traces its roots to St. Bonaventure University.
-The center also intends to collaborate with the friars at Mt.
-Irenaeus, the Franciscan mountain retreat near campus, for programming, spiritual direction, and retreat opportunities.
+The center also collaborates with the friars at Mt.
+Irenaeus, the Franciscan mountain community near campus, for programming, spiritual direction, and retreat opportunities.

 The center's name recalls St. Francis of Assisi’s journey to the Lateran Cathedral in Rome to receive permission from Pope Innocent III to begin his religious order.
 Later, the pope received a vision of St. Francis holding up the cathedral, symbolizing the saint holding up the universal Church.